Xykier/fultimator-desktop/README.md

 ## Localization

-Fultimator is available in **English, Italian, German, French, Portuguese, Spanish, Polish, and Russian**.
+Fultimator is available in **English, Italian, German, French, Portuguese (Brasil), Spanish and Polish**.

 Want to help improve translations or add new ones?
 Join our [Discord Server](https://discord.gg/9yYc6R93Cd) and contribute to the localization effort!